dosz-fb/SE-projects/offline_ftp_hasher/Readme.md

-# Hash an Offline Events
+# Hash Offline Events CSV for sFTP

 A script to hash the 'match_key' columns of a csv for the offline events ftp upload.